Read Maia’s story and find out how you can help homeless dogs just like her.

 As Romania is not a tourist destination, much of the suffering of homeless dogs goes unseen.
-The government is less active in attempting to solve the issue; making the ‘trap, neuter, return’ system illegal seems to work against organisations such as ROLDA (Romanian League of Defence of Animals).
+The government takes very little action to attempt to solve the issue; making the ‘trap, neuter, return’ system illegal seems to work against organisations such as ROLDA (Romanian League of Defence of Animals).

 “We were very active running sterilization campaigns for stray dogs in the past, but now we concentrate on pet dogs” says Gemma, International Manager for ROLDA.

-However, making matters worse, the authority’s response to Romania’s stray dogs has been to invoke a law that allows public dog shelters to euthanize a dog 14 days after they have been caught.
+However, to make matters worse, the authorities’ response to Romania’s stray dogs has been to invoke a law that allows public dog shelters to euthanize a dog 14 days after they have been caught.
 Unsurprisingly, the methods are inhumane and the number of dogs coming to a violent death in these establishments is overwhelming.

 “Not only is it incredibly sad that these dogs are suffering in such huge numbers; this method of stray-control is an ineffective, even counterproductive, way of dealing with the stray population”, Gemma explains.